If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Brokers usually require policyholders hoping to sell a life insurance policy to have a death benefit of at least $100,000 to interest buyers.
 Those who have policies with higher coverage limits usually get paid more than those with smaller policies.

 Buyers will pay more for insurance policies underwritten by companies with stronger financial strength ratings from independent organizations, like A.M.
 Best or Standard & Poors.
-This indicates that the company will be around for decades to come and is capable of paying out its obligations to policyholders.
+This indicates that the company is capable of paying out its obligations to policyholders.

-A life settlement could be a good idea for individuals that no longer require life insurance because they don't have any more dependents relying upon their income.
+A life settlement could be a good idea for individuals who no longer need life insurance because they no longer have dependents relying upon their income.
 Those struggling to afford the premiums and those who need a lot of cash all at once may also want to consider it.
 However, there are other alternatives that might help these individuals without some of the pitfalls of life settlements.

 The benefits of selling a life insurance policy are obvious: The policyholder no longer has to worry about making the premium payments.
 They also get a lump-sum payment they can use for whatever they want.

 Selling a life insurance policy can be complex and it doesn't always deliver great returns.
 Most people get paid far less than their death benefit, and brokers charge high commissions.
-On top of that, the policyholder may have to pay taxes on the life settlement amount, so they could lose some of it to the government.
+On top of that, the policyholder may have to pay taxes on the life settlement amount.
+A cash settlement could also make the policyholder ineligible for public assistance, such as Medicaid.

 If you plan to cash out your life insurance policy, take the following steps: